team-dev-docs/devdocsprod-dev-docs/docs/Dev-Docs Configuration JSON/External Docs Configuration Options.md

 # External Docs JSON

-For the External Dev-Docs JSON, there is not that much configuration except the below example:
+For the External Dev-Docs JSON config, there is not that much configuration except the below example:

 ```json